kennyvdpluijm/binance_MA_crossover_tradingBot/README.md

 - def get_moving_average_crossover() return buy and sell singnales.
 Buy signal: MA 4 > MA 18 > MA 40 and MA 4 > MA 40.
 Sell signal: MA 4 < MA 18.
 Can be adjusted to buy or sell ealier or later
 - time.sleep(600) at the end of the code can be adjusted.
 Not realy sure if this is more profitable...

-Created via PyCharm therefore importing few libaries is required. testing alot at this momement, thefore not finsished yet for found the ideal strategie yet.
+Created via PyCharm therefore importing few libaries is required.
+Testing alot at this momement, therefore not finsished yet or found the ideal strategie yet.